Stelmužė

 Stelmužė is a village in Zarasai district municipality of Lithuania.
-It is right near the border to Latvia.
+It is directly west of the border with Latvia.

 There is a wooden chapel built in 1650 not using saws or iron nails; it is the oldest wooden religious building in Lithuania.
 Stelmužė is also known for the Tower of Slaves (Vergų bokštas), a rectangular building constructed of stone and bricks in the 18th century, used for imprisonment of serfs.
 It was restored and registered as a 17th century architectural cultural monument.

 The village is famous for its Stelmužė Oak, the oldest in Lithuania and one of the oldest in Europe.
 The oak is about one and a half thousand years old.
 It is often called the tree that is "older than Lithuania itself."
 It has been through a long range of historical events, having had sacrifices by pagan priests conducted under it and a skeleton and rifle of a Napoleonic soldier found in its cavity.

 It was nominated for Tree of the Year in 2017, receiving 12th place and 5,245 votes.